viranch/docker-tv/README.md

 ##### Media streaming server (MiniDLNA)

 The configuration for minidlna sits at `/etc/minidlna.conf` inside the container (access a running container with `docker exec -it tv bash`, where `tv` is the container name).
-You can copy it on the host, customize it and mount it with a new container using `-v /path/to/minidlna.conf:/etc/minidlna.conf`.
+You can copy it on the host, customize it and mount it with a new container using `-v /path/to/minidlna.conf:/etc/minidlna.conf` in the above run command.

 ### Coming up